 Read more about Ted Eames’ poem here.

 Writer/poet Jean Atkin has collaborated with musicians Charlotte Watson, Steve Downs and Sarah Ibberson of Whalebone on Understories‘ – a new poetry and music project exploring the new folklore of Shropshire.
-This includes a poem “Tom Palin at Cinderloo” and there is a video:
+This includes a poem “Tom Palin at Cinderloo”.

 Jason Lewis of Dawley’s finest, Savannah has composed a song in tribute to Cinderloo and you can hear the band performing the song “We’ve Had Enough” live on the Genevieve Tudor Folk show on BBC Radio Shropshire here.

 We are delighted that Caitlin Jones and Chris Elliott have written a song “Let’s Get Together” especially for the project.
-The Lichfield-based duo will be performing at the Shrewsbury Folk Festival in August 2019, and you can hear them perform the song live at Bradford Arms Folk Club:
+The Lichfield-based duo performed the song on the opening night of the 2019 Shrewsbury Folk Festival to a packed audience.

 At the time of the Cinderloo Uprising in 1821, it was difficult for people to express political views and voice concerns due to repressive legislation banning “seditious publications”.